orhun/personal-blog/content/ratatui-0.23.0.md

 ### The book 📕

-We created a book for more in-depth `ratatui` documentation and usage examples, you can read it from here: [https://ratatui-org.github.io/ratatui-book/](https://ratatui-org.github.io/ratatui-book/)
+We are working on a book for more in-depth `ratatui` documentation and usage examples, you can read it from here: [https://ratatui-org.github.io/ratatui-book/](https://ratatui-org.github.io/ratatui-book/)

 Repository: [**https://github.com/ratatui-org/ratatui-book**](https://github.com/ratatui-org/ratatui-book)